center-for-threat-informed-defense/defending-iaas-with-attack/README.md

 1. Defines an attack surface for IaaS.
 2. Specifies platforms to include from the ATT&CK knowledge base.
-3. Selects criteria to determine applicable techniques.
+3. Defines selection criteria to determine applicable techniques.
-4. Builds the combined set of techniques into a collection.
+4. Reviews and builds the combined set of techniques into a collection.
 5. Visualizes the collection as a matrix to interactively navigate techniques and create custom views using layers.